What is acute vomiting?

 - Stomach ulcer – These can develop over time or quickly depending on the underlying cause which may include certain medications such as aspirin, ingestions of poisons, corticosteroids, pancreatitis.

-- Acute kidney failure – Which may be due to shock, poisoning, urinary blockage, infection, certain medications, heatstroke, and trauma.
+- Acute kidney failure – Due to shock, poisoning, urinary blockage, infection, certain medications, heatstroke, and trauma.

 Vomiting is the predominant sign; other symptoms may include: